visual-layer/fastdup/README.md

 </table>

-## Load Data from Sources
+## Load Data From Sources
-The notebooks in this section shows how you can load data from various sources and analyze them with fastdup.
+The notebooks in this section show how to load data from various sources and analyze them with fastdup.

 <table>
     <tr>